internetofwater/docs.geoconnex.us/docs/access/examples/overview.md

 :::tip

-The R examples can also be found, formatted as one longer Quarto notebook, [here](https://kyleonda.quarto.pub/using-the-geoconnex-reference-feature-server-with-r/#intersection-by-url-reference)
+The R examples can also be found formatted as one longer Quarto notebook [here](https://kyleonda.quarto.pub/using-the-geoconnex-reference-feature-server-with-r/#intersection-by-url-reference)

 :::

-The Geoconnex reference feature server implements the OGC API - Features specification, and its full API documentation is available [here](https://reference.geoconnex.us/openapi) for those who wish to explore its capabilities further than what is demonstrated in these examples.

 Throughout all examples, we will be using the following libraries/constants: